Journal

 However, in order to get to know the world and ourselves better and live meaningful lives, we need more tools than the ones offered by logic and science.
 One of these tools is narrative thinking.
 It was explored by the psychologist Jerome Bruner, whose narrative theory has informed a good part of the research on children’s play.
 Symbolic play is closely related to this mode of thinking, and it immensely helps children use it in sophisticated ways.

-Researchers of symbolic play suggest that in children’s make-believe we could see the beginnings of multiple intelligences, that various media used in it (dolls, words, blocks, etc.) provide the means to develop different types of these intelligences.
+Researchers of symbolic play suggest that in children’s make-believe we can see the beginnings of multiple intelligences.
+The various media children use in play — dolls, words, blocks, movement — provide the means to develop different types of intelligence simultaneously.
 They say that in the forms of symbolic play one can see the prototypes of later activities that humans practice at their more mature stages.
 Biographies have taught us that many people who have reached mastery in their fields can trace back the beginnings of the development of their skills in their play as children.
-A well known example is the famous architect Frank Lloyd Wright who claimed that he began his career by playing with his blocks as a child.
+A well-known example is the architect Frank Lloyd Wright who claimed that he began his career by playing with his blocks as a child.

 Children’s Play by W. George Scarlett, Sophie Naudeau, Dorothy Salonius-Pasternak & Iris Ponte